 *QS World University Rankings by Subject 2017

-We're leading some of most innovative and important research projects in Australia, including the development of a new class of antibiotic targeting Staphylococcus aureus.
-This project by chemistry professor Andrew Abell and his team was named in the National Health and Medical Research Council's annual '10 of the Best Research Projects'.
+We're leading some of most innovative and important research projects in Australia.
+This includes the development of a new class of antibiotic targeting Staphylococcus aureus.
+This project by chemistry professor Andrew Abell and his team was named in the NHMRC's annual '10 of the Best Research Projects'.

-Our School of Agriculture, Food and Wine are showcasing women at the forefront of science including our 'Superstar of STEM' - plant scientist and molecular biologist Rachel Burton; and plant biologist Caitlin Byrt, Winnovation Awards science category winner.
+Our School of Agriculture, Food and Wine are showcasing women at the forefront of science.
+Meet 'Superstar of STEM' - plant scientist and molecular biologist Rachel Burton; and plant biologist Caitlin Byrt, Winnovation Awards science category winner.

 Watch Rachel's video